 The Authority has a contract with SERCO for the provision of waste collection.
-The vehicles used to provide the service are shown as Property, Plant and Equipment in the Balance Sheet, with a vehicle life of 10 1⁄2 years which ends 31 March 2018.
+The new fleet of vehicles used to provide the service are shown as Property, Plant and Equipment in the Balance Sheet, with a vehicle life of 10 years 4 months which ends 30 July 2028.